 In school news, I was sad to discover that none of the boybot’s nursery pals got an offer at the same primary school as him.
 The vast majority seem to have fallen into the catchment for the much larger CofE school just down the road – and the rest are going private.

 Such is the way in the baby-boomer suburbs.
 Outside of London, I see property ads claiming to be “within a 5 mile catchment” of some school or other.
 In these parts the catchment is measured in metres.
 With three state primaries all within a 5-minute walk of one another, it pretty much comes down to which end of the road you live on – and 500 metres would rule you out for most of them.

 Still – it’s only reception year – so I’m sure the boy will make lots of new pals when he starts.

 In bump news, my chocaholism has gone through the roof.
 And I don’t mean posh, grown-up chocolate with a high cocoa content.
 I’m mainlining Dairy Milk and giant Toblerones.
 And occasional bowls of Ready Brek made with double cream.
 Mmmm.
 (I honestly don’t know whether this baby is big because I can’t stop stuffing sugar and fat into my body or vice versa.)

 On a more frivolous note, I’m really going to miss having freckles.
 I LOVE them!
-I had them with James but they faded soon afterwards.
+I had them with my first pregnancy but they faded soon afterwards.
 That and thick hair.
 I wish you could hang onto the good symptoms and just get rid of the rubbish ones afterwards.
 Pah.